Trusted by 1000+ companies

 Key Takeaways:

-• Since April 2025, Germany mandates online applications for key work-related residence permits—including the EU Blue Card, Skilled Worker (§18a/18b AufenthG), Researcher, and others—via local portals (e.g., Berlin's LEA ServicePortal) or the Consular Services Portal (digital.diplo.de) for initial visas.
-This digital requirement remains fully enforced in 2026, with expanded online options for extensions and additional types.
+• Germany requires online applications for major work-related residence permits, including the EU Blue Card, Skilled Worker Visa (§18a/18b AufenthG), and Researcher Visa, via local portals (e.g., Berlin's LEA ServicePortal) or the Consular Services Portal (digital.diplo.de).

-• The online shift reduces paperwork, minimizes errors via guided forms, shortens processing in many cases (typically 1-3 months; up to 90 days for EU Blue Card), and provides an immediate PDF submission confirmation that extends current permit validity during review.
+• The digital application process reduces paperwork, minimizes errors through guided forms, and shortens processing times (generally 1–3 months; up to 90 days for the EU Blue Card).

-• Employers should audit non-EU employees’ permit types, expiry dates, and salary alignment (EU Blue Card: €50,700 gross annual minimum for standard occupations; €45,934.20 for shortage occupations like IT/engineering/medicine, recent graduates <3 years, or new entrants—as updated January 2026), consult official sources (Make it in Germany, Berlin.de/LEA, digital.diplo.de), and guide staff on biometric follow-ups—applying 8 weeks before expiry to bridge gaps and support talent retention.
+• Employers should audit non-EU employees' permit types, expiry dates, and salary compliance.
+The EU Blue Card requires a €50,700 gross annual minimum for standard occupations, or €45,934.20 for shortage fields (IT, engineering, medicine), recent graduates, or new entrants, as updated January 2026.
+Apply at least 8 weeks before permit expiry to avoid validity gaps.

-The shift to mandatory online submissions in Berlin, effective April 2, 2025, remains in force for:
+The shift to mandatory online submissions in Berlin,remains in force for:

 • Skilled Worker (Fachkraft mit akademischer oder Berufsausbildung)